The-General-T/code.org-code-snippets/README.md

-These code snippets are only used in [code.org](https://code.org)!
+# Code.org Snippets!

-!!!
+## !!!
 EPILEPSY WARNING !!!

+I have taken all the weird, and crazy [code.org](https://code.org) code I have created and posted them here.
+You have been warned.